 3. Results and discussion

+Zaczac od sige przed trawieniem w TMAHU

-Zaczac od 7.18 nastepnie opisac ze generalnie RMS zmniejsza się ze wzrostem koncentracji dlatego przeprowadzono jeszcze eksperymenty w 50 i 83 % Wtedy uniknie się ponowneo umieszczania rysuku 60s NoIPA CONT
+7.18 nastepnie opisac ze generalnie RMS zmniejsza się ze wzrostem koncentracji dlatego przeprowadzono jeszcze eksperymenty w 50 i 83 % Wtedy uniknie się ponowneo umieszczania rysuku 60s NoIPA CONT

-In Fig. 1

-the influence of the etching time, IPA additive, and DEP on the final substrate morphology is shown.
+Fig. 1.
+The influence of the etching time (t), IPA additive (IPA / No IPA), and etching procedure [DEP (Disc.) / continuous etching (Cont.)] on the final substrate morphology measured by TM-AFM for parameters: (a) t 60 s, No IPA, continuous etching, (b) t 340 s, No IPA, continuous etching, (c) t 60 s, No IPA, DEP, (d) t 340 s, IPA, DEP, (e) t 60 s, IPA, continuous etching, (f) t 340 s, IPA, continuous etching, (g) t 60 s, IPA, DEP, (h) t 340 s, IPA, DEP.
+In all experiments temperature of 25 % aqueous TMAH solution was kept at 70 ˚C and mechanical stirring was used.
+Additionally Sq and colour scale (Cs) parameters are reported.

 The increase of the roughness during etching is a complex phenomenon and was investigated in details for Si surface [Plaik] [zubel] [cos].
-Some roughness properties were explained by a pseudo-masking model which pointed out that the main cause of the roughness increase is due to etching by-products formation (H2 bubbles) [palik] [2].
+Some roughness properties were explained by a pseudo-masking model which pointed out that the main cause of the roughness increase is due to etching by-products formation (H2 bubbles) [palik] [20].
 From the many parametrers that may be varied in order to obtain smooth surface [palik] we chosen to investigate in more details the following: (1) etching time, (2) influence of surfactant additives, (3) solution concentration.

+,

 Additionally, all the experiments were performed in etching solution being robustly stirred with a magnetic stirrer as in this manner H2 bubbles are efficiently removed from the surface what helps to reduce roughness [palik].